utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/managing-apis.md

 > You can't undo resolving a comment, but you can view resolved comments by selecting the filter icon <img alt="Filter icon" src="https://assets.postman.com/postman-docs/icon-filter.jpg#icon" width="16px"> in the comments pane.

+### Commenting on published APIs

+You can [publish your API](/docs/designing-and-developing-your-api/versioning-an-api/api-versions/) to share the current state of your API with consumers.
+Keep in mind the following when publishing an API:

+* When you publish an API version, comments made by API producers aren't published with the API.
+* API consumers can't add comments to an API, but they can add comments to a published API version.

 ### Commenting on Git-linked APIs

 You can [connect a Git repository](/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo/) to your API to sync your API between Postman and the repository.
-There are some differences to keep in mind when commenting on Git-linked APIs:
+Keep in mind the following differences when commenting on Git-linked APIs:

-- API producers can add comments to an API.
-API consumers can't add comments to an API, but they can add comments to a [published version](/docs/designing-and-developing-your-api/versioning-an-api/api-versions/).
-- Comments are associated with a branch.
+* Comments are associated with a branch.
 If you add a comment while working on one branch, those comments won't be visible when you [switch to another branch](/docs/designing-and-developing-your-api/versioning-an-api/managing-git-changes/#switching-branches).
-- You must [commit and push changes](/docs/designing-and-developing-your-api/versioning-an-api/managing-git-changes/#committing-and-pushing-changes) on a branch before you can comment on that branch.
+* You must [commit and push changes](/docs/designing-and-developing-your-api/versioning-an-api/managing-git-changes/#committing-and-pushing-changes) on a branch before you can add a new comment on that branch.
+(You can reply to an existing comment without committing and pushing changes.)
-- When you [merge a branch](/docs/designing-and-developing-your-api/versioning-an-api/managing-git-changes/#creating-a-pull-request), comments remain on the branch being merged and aren't merged to the target branch.
+* When you [merge a branch](/docs/designing-and-developing-your-api/versioning-an-api/managing-git-changes/#creating-a-pull-request), comments remain on the branch being merged and aren't merged to the target branch.
-- When you [publish an API version](/docs/designing-and-developing-your-api/versioning-an-api/api-versions/), comments aren't published with the API.

 ## Using the Changelog